Social Media: The Unverified Rusical: Episode

-Rosé is the winner of the episode's main challenge.
+On the runway, the category is "Yellow, Gorgeous".
 RuPaul names Rosé the winner of the main challenge.
 Kandy Muse and Symone place in the bottom two and face off in a lip-sync to "Boss" (2014) by Fifth Harmony, Symone is declared a winner but RuPaul spares Kandy Muse from being eliminated from the competition.

-Production
+Production and broadcast

+Anne Hathaway (pictured in 2023) makes a guest appearance.

+The episode originally aired on February 19, 2021.

 Sims has appeared on the show several times.
 He was a guest judge and choreographer on the eighth season's "Bitch Perfect" (2016), the twelfth season's "Viva Drag Vegas" (2020), and the thirteenth season's "Condragulations" (2021).
 Additionally, he was solely guest choreographer on the seventh season's "Glamazonian Airways" (2015), the twelfth season's "Madonna: The Unauthorized Rusical" (2020), and the thirteenth season's "Gettin' Lucky" (2021).
 On the sixth season (2021) of RuPaul's Drag Race All Stars, Sims was a guest judge and choreographer on "Halftime Headliners" and solely a guest choreographer on the finale "This Is Our Country".

+The Rusical has many references to other musicals.